Intervox/clj-kue/README.md

 `stop` method closes processing thread.
 If no `timeout` is specified, it terminates current `step` immediately.
 If `timeout` is specified, it waits `timeout` miliseconds for `step` to complete.
 Since `step` includes fetching the current job from the `Kue`, it won't be terminated immediately when the queue is empty.

+You can also use `get` and `set` methods to access and update workers properties.
+Workers use `ref`s to store their state allowing you to perform "hot" update of their properties.
+For example, you can set a new jobs handler without stopping the worker.

 ### Creating job handler

-Job handler is an ordinary function taking the current job as its argument.
+Job handler is an ordinary function taking the current job as its single argument.

 Since workers ignore the output of the function, you shoud use `job` methods to pass processing results back to `Kue`.
 For the full list see [IKueJob protocol](https://github.com/Intervox/clj-kue/blob/master/src/clj_kue/job.clj#L16).